-- 6.1.
-This standard establishes a system for the designation of interior and exterior paint colors and color ranges prior to bidding. - 6.2.
-This standard establishes a guide for the preparation of a paint bid when paint colors and color ranges are not specified in the bidding documents. - 6.3.
-This standard clarifies areas of responsibility.
-Improved communication reduces misunderstandings. - 6.4.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+- 6.1 This Standard establishes a system for the designation of interior and exterior paint colors and color ranges. - 6.2 This Standard establishes a guide for the preparation of a paint bid when paint colors and color ranges are not specified in the bidding documents. - 6.3 This Standard clarifies multi-color projects. - 6.4 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.5 This Standard is a nationally recognized consensus document for the painting and coating industry.